luc-blaeser/auction/Installation.md

 git clone https://github.com/luc-blaeser/auction.git
 ```

-Or, alternatively if you do not have GIT installed, you can download the repository as a zip-file from: https://github.com/luc-blaeser/auction
+Or, alternatively if you do not have Git installed, you can download the repository as a zip-file from: https://github.com/luc-blaeser/auction

 # Testing the Installation

-You can run **dfx** and the application locally:
+You can run the application locally with **dfx**:

 In the folder `auction` (of the local repository folder):
 ```